dayton-outar/smpl/SPECIFICATION.md

 _SMPL_ is dynamically typed<sup><a href="#footnote-1">1</a></sup> and tail-recursive<sup><a href="#footnote-2">2</a></sup>.
 Its procedures are first class objects<sup><a href="#footnote-3">3</a></sup>.
 All _SMPL_ sentences are in fact expressions in the sense that they implicitly return values.
 Some expressions are permitted to return an “unspecified value” to indicate that the value is not useful; these expressions are essentially statements.

-_SMPL_ has integers, the two boolean literals, characters, strings, pairs and vectors as primitive data types.
+_SMPL_ has numbers, the two boolean literals, strings, dictionaries (or arrays of pairs) and vectors as primitive data types.
 Storage that is dynamically allocated is automatically recovered by a garbage collector.
 There are no explicit pointers, all references to compound data are automatically treated as pointers to the data.
 All parameters are passed using the “call-by-value” convention.
 Variables are statically scoped and may denote a value of any data type.

 ## 2 Syntax

 The syntax of _SMPL_ uses infix notation, and all binary operators must be separated from their operands by at least one whitespace character.
 The whitespace characters are the usual ones: space, carriage return and tab characters.
 (Feel free to include other control characters such as form feed and line feed if you wish).

+The initial concept of this language was inspired by [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) as specified by the original author, Prof. Daniel Coore.
+Dayton Outar envisioned the syntax to be more closely related to [JavaScript](https://en.wikipedia.org/wiki/JavaScript) without the use of any english keywords.
+Creating a language that would use pure mathematical notation would present a challenge to the ASCII inspired QWERTY keyboard.
+Mathematical notations are available under the provision of unicode character symbols but are not easily accessible through the QWERTY keyboard.

 ### 2.1 Literals and Values